Metro 2034

 Metro 2034 (Метро 2034) is a 2009 post-apocalyptic science fiction novel in the Metro series, written by Russian author Dmitry Glukhovsky as a sequel to his earlier Metro 2033.
+It later received its own sequel with the release of Metro 2035.

 Plot

 In the south of the Metro, Sevastopolskaya Station relies on regular supplies of ammunition and other goods from the central stations to survive.
 Without explanation, communication is lost and stocks begin to run low.
 Several scouting parties leave to investigate, but do not return.

 Hunter, who disappeared during the events of Metro 2033 and is now heavily traumatised, has been working as a border guard at Sevastopolskaya.
 He volunteers to lead one last attempt to re-establish contact with the central Metro stations before the station mobilises its military and heads north en masse.
 He is accompanied by Homer, an old man searching for inspiration for a book.
 Hunter makes contact with the guards at Tulskaya Station, but after an argument the hermetic doors are sealed.
 Hunter tells Homer that the station had been captured by bandits and must be destroyed, but Homer recovers a diary left by one of the previous expeditions which indicates that the station had been infected by a deadly disease.

 They detour through the abandoned and heavily irradiated Kakhovskaya Line and encounter Sasha, the teenage daughter of the exiled Avtozavodskaya Station Master, who had recently died.
 She accompanies them and the increasingly violent Hunter kills several men as they pass through Avtozavodskaya.
 Sasha restrains him somewhat, preventing additional bloodshed and during a mutant attack at Paveletskaya Station, Hunter is seriously injured after saving Sasha.
 Sasha believes that she can prevent Hunter from committing further atrocities in his mission to protect Sevastopolskaya, but after an argument Hunter presses on without them.
 Homer and Sasha are joined by Leonid, a musician and are re-united with Hunter at Dobryninskaya Station.